pulumi/pulumi-hugo/themes/default/content/blog/deprecating-non-project-mode/index.md

 You can disable this error by setting PULUMI_DIY_BACKEND_ACKNOWLEDGE_LEGACY_ERROR to true.
 ```

 Note that this is an error.
 Without the new environment variable set this will cause CLI execution to stop.
+This will be on startup before any update has started.
 But this is only a soft error, users will be able to set the new environment variable `PULUMI_DIY_BACKEND_ACKNOWLEDGE_LEGACY_ERROR` to make the CLI skip this error.

 ## Phase 3 - Hard error

-2-3 months after that this will become a hard error.
+In 2-3 months after Phase 2, this will become a hard error.

 ```
 error: Legacy non-project mode support for DIY backends are deprecated.